thegreenwebfoundation/admin-portal/README.md

 This is the system visible at https://admin.thegreenwebfoundation.org.

-It lets staff working for hosting companies update information about how they power the their infrastructure and generates the open datasets we publish each month.
+It lets staff working for hosting companies update information about how they power their infrastructure and generates the open datasets we publish each month.

 Just here for the datasets?
 See the [datasets](https://github.com/thegreenwebfoundation/greenwebfoundation-admin/blob/master/docs/working-with-greenweb-datasets.md)